Jobsite Sanitation

 1 per 20 Workers

-One fixture per twenty workers is the standard requirement for small job sites.
+One toilet per twenty workers is standard for crews of twenty or fewer.

 Female-Worker Add